-As demand for cybersecurity grows, so does United Data Technologies
+As demand for cybersecurity grows, so does UDT

-The company and its services: United Data Technologies (UDT) supplies clients with customized Information Technology (IT) services, designing and installing new systems, upgrading existing systems and managing IT departments at private companies as well as municipal, state and federal government agencies.
+The company and its services: UDT (UDT) supplies clients with customized Information Technology (IT) services, designing and installing new systems, upgrading existing systems and managing IT departments at private companies as well as municipal, state and federal government agencies.

 Founded in 1995 by two friends, Henry Fleches and Gerard Amaro, the Doral-based firm offers a wide range of IT services in Florida and other states, but stresses its expertise in cybersecurity, cloud computing and mobile connectivity in schools and transportation.